DaveSchmitz/Elastic_Beats/readme.md

 Additionally, Business Admins can also setup dashboards to view user activity based on user specific logs.
 For example this dashboard shows which users have performed a particular activity ("Ready For Review") in the application today:

 <img src="./readme_images/UsersReady.jpg" width="100%" height="100%">

+## Conclusion

+Some last points that I just wanted to highlight:
+  * Use the Docker Images as much as possible.
+Keep it simple for yourself
+  * If you don't need to do heavy transformation, skip using Logstash and try just using Filebeat or Elasticsearch pipelines
+  * The dashboards don't have to just be just for system feedback.
+The dashboards can provide your users/business admins some feedback as well from the content of the logs.